 Conclusion

-In this article we discussed how to connect to Salesforce in Azure Data Factory (Pipeline) and integrate data without any coding.
-Click here to Download Salesforce Connector for Azure Data Factory (Pipeline) and try yourself see how easy it is.
-If you still have any question(s) then ask here or simply click on live chat icon below and ask our expert (see bottom-right corner of this page).
+In this article we showed you how to connect to Salesforce in Azure Data Factory (Pipeline) and integrate data without any coding, saving you time and effort.
+We encourage you to download Salesforce Connector for Azure Data Factory (Pipeline) and see how easy it is to use it for yourself or your team.

 More integrations